Menu

 Flushable Wipes and Septic Systems: A Costly Mistake

 Nothing is more frustrating than a toilet gurgling and backing up when you flush.
 In severe cases, wastewater can flood your bathroom and drains, posing safety and health hazards.
 When this happens, your septic system is likely under attack and requires immediate attention.
-At Advanced Septic, we understand the effect “flushable wipes” have on your system, and tailor septic cleaning plans to restore reliability and functionality.
+At Advanced Septic, we understand the effect “flushable wipes” have on your system, and tailor septic cleaning plans in Citrus County, FL to restore reliability and functionality.
 Unlike human waste and toilet paper, these products do not break down easily, clogging the system over time, damaging the tank, and overwhelming your leach field.
 By working with a licensed septic company, you can mitigate messy disasters, maintain bacterial balance, and ensure smooth flow year-round.

 What Are Flushable Wipes?